 We can do this in 1 of 2 ways:

 By using Testosterone injections or by using transdermal testosterone gels.

-The best way to use testosterone is by directly absorbing into your tissues and by bypassing the first pass metabolism of the liver - this means no oral formulations of testosterone.
+The best way to use testosterone is by directly absorbing it into your tissues and by bypassing the first-pass metabolism of the liver – this means no oral formulations of testosterone.

 Excess testosterone can be converted to estrogen, especially in certain individuals.

 You can easily block this conversion process by taking an aromatase inhibitor (usually Arimidex).

 HCG helps maintain testicular size and provides a natural boost to testosterone levels to boot.